-- Maintain records of internet sites visited, web-searches, electronic communications, network activity.
-This includes via personal devices connected to the school wifi. - Block access to materials or commercial activities that are considered inappropriate for schoolaged pupils, that might pose a risk to the security of the school network or an individual using that network or are considered disruptive to effective teaching and learning.
+- maintain records of internet sites visited, web-searches, electronic communications, network activity. - block access to materials or commercial activities that are considered inappropriate for schoolaged pupils, that might pose a risk to the security of the school network or an individual using that network or are considered disruptive to effective teaching and learning.